AlexsLemonade/OpenScPCA-analysis/analyses/ewings-cell-type/references/README.md

 This file is a tab delimited `.txt` file with no column headers.
 The columns correspond to Ensembl gene id, chromosome, start, and stop.

-The gene order file, `Homo_sapiens.GRCh38.104.gene_order.txt`, was created using the `scripts/make-gene-order-file.R` script with the reference gtf file, `Homo_sapiens.GRCh38.104.gtf.gz`, as input.
+The gene order file, `Homo_sapiens.GRCh38.104.gene_order.txt`, is too large to store on the remote repository.
-**Note that these files are not present in the remote repository and must be synced using `scripts/sync-references.R` prior to running scripts that use these references.**
+If you need to run any analysis for `InferCNV`, this file can be created by running `scripts/make-gene-order-file.R` with default parameters.

 The other required input for `InferCNV` is an annotation file with two columns and no column headers.
 The first column contains the cell barcode and the second contains the annotation for that cell (either `reference` or `unknown`).